varblob/ember-community-cookbook/recipees/pikaday-component/recipe.md

 Most third party `UI Components` need access to a `DOM Element` to work.
 In an `Ember.Component` the `DOM Element` is first available when `didInsertElement` is called.
 Because properties set on the `Ember.Component` will already be set before `didInsertElement` is called, these values can be accessed to set your third party `UI Component`'s initial configuration.

       didInsertElement: function() {
+        // Not strictly needed because super doesn't do anything in this particular case this._super.apply(this, arguments);
         var _this = this;
         var pikaday = new Pikaday({
           // this.$() grabs the jquery DOM Element of this Ember.Component